Position: Director of Athletics

-Since his arrival in December 2012, the athletic department has received approvals for $176 million in facility improvements and increased spending on direct student-athlete development programs including nutrition, mental health and professional development by $2.4 million.
-His department has increased overall revenue from $69 million in fiscal year 2014 to a budgeted $99.7 million in FY17.
+Radakovich was named the SportsBusiness Journal Athletics Director of the Year for 2016, after being named a finalist in 2015.
+Since his arrival in December 2012, the athletic department has received approvals for $176 million in capital project improvements and has increased spending on direct student-athlete development programs including nutrition, mental health and professional development.
+His department has increased overall revenue from $69 million in fiscal year 2014 to a budgeted $110 million in FY18.

 Radakovich came to Clemson with a wealth of experience after serving in significant athletic administrative roles at Miami (Fla.), Long Beach State, South Carolina and Louisiana State in addition to athletic directorships at American University and Georgia Tech.
 His administrative career spans over 26 years.